-- A blood pump for extracorporeal circulation at a blood flow rate of 20 - 200 mL/min, monitors for inlet (Pi) and outlet (Po) pressures and an infusion pump for the administration of anticoagulants, - Hemoperfusion blood tubing suitable for use with the hemoperfusion pump, - For extracorporeal circulation by veno-venous access, insert a 12F or 14F double lumen catheter into the femoral vein or the subclavian vein.
+- A blood pump for extracorporeal circulation at a blood flow rate of 5 - 200 mL/min. monitors for inlet (Pi) and outlet (Po) pressures and an infusion pump for the administration of anticoagulants. - Hemoperfusion blood tubing suitable for use with the hemoperfusion pump, - For extracorporeal circulation by veno-venous access, insert a double lumen catheter into the femoral vein or the subclavian vein.
+Use appropriate size of catheter and blood access site, depending on the body weight and the condition of the patient.